gaetanomatonti/Uno/README.md

 A simple OTP generator written in Swift.

 ## One-Time Password
 An OTP (One-Time Password) is an authentication code that can only be used once.
-As such, it is often used in combination with regular password to provide an extra layer of security (multi-factor authentication).
+As such, it is often used in combination with a regular password to provide an extra layer of security (multi-factor authentication).

 ### HMAC-based One-Time Password
-An HOTP (where the "H" stands for _Hash-based Message Authentication Code_, or _HMAC_) is a one-time password generated from a cryptographic hash function and a static secret key.
+A HOTP (where the "H" stands for _Hash-based Message Authentication Code_, or _HMAC_) is a one-time password generated from a cryptographic hash function and a static secret key.
 It also involves a moving factor that seeds into the generator function, usually a counter.
 Implementation follows the [RFC-4226](https://datatracker.ietf.org/doc/html/rfc4226) specifications.

 ### Time-based One-Time Password